jonnynch/ha-jemenaoutlook/README.md

 ## Installing the component

-Copy the included files (except README.md) to it's own directory called jemenaoutlook within custom_components directory where the configuration for your installation of home assistant sits.
+Copy the files under custom_components/jemenaoutlook to it's own directory called jemenaoutlook within custom_components directory where the configuration for your installation of home assistant sits.

 The custom_components directory does not exist in default installation state and may need to be created.